cymric73/mintBSD/docs/index.md

-MintBSD is a configuration script for OpenBSD 6.7 (beta) that will convert a fresh OS install (with X11) into a graphical desktop workstation.
+MintBSD is a configuration script for [OpenBSD](https://openbsd.org "OpenBSD") 6.7 (beta) that will convert a fresh OS install (with X11) into a graphical desktop workstation.
 The goal of the project is to create a stable, usable and familiar desktop experience.
 We achieve this using OpenBSD ports software and minimal configuration as required.
+MintBSD uses the [MATE desktop environment](https://mate-desktop.org/ "MATE desktop environment").
-MintBSD is not a distro or MATE theme.
+*MintBSD is not a distro or MATE theme.*

 ## Usage instructions
 Step 1) Install OpenBSD 6.7 (beta) with X11